-Furthermore, LBF's Gold Loan offering is designed as a short term lending proposition (typically 1 or 3 months), which provides the flexibility to make necessary adjustments in line with world market prices.
+Commodity risk arising from movements in the world gold prices remained largely hedged owing to the fact that Gold Loans are a secured lending product.
+However, given that world gold prices are fluid and subject to frequent change, LBF's Gold Loan offering is designed as a short term lending proposition (typically 1 or 3 months), which provides the flexibility to make necessary adjustments in line with world/local market prices.
+Moreover strict control is exercised to ensure the board approved safety margin limit is adhered to at all times.